We tried the viral pore-exposing clay mask loved by Kourtney Kardashian – but are we using clay masks all wrong?

 These brightening masks are made from biodegradable fibres and should be disposed of with your household recycling – the sleeve is recyclable too.
 However, Pixi has a recycling point in both the London and LA stores where people can take their used sheets masks and old packaging if you want an excuse to visit the store.

 This biodegradable mask is made from cellulose fibre derived from renewably sourced wood pulp.
 It promises bouncier youthful skin in just 15 minutes.
 It has no plastic backing (tick) and delivers a great amount of serum to refresh your skin.
-The outer-packaging isn;'t
+The outer packaging isn't recyclable as yet.

 As well as looking pretty magical and revitalising and brightening your skin tone, the Maskologist masks are created using oils and water-soluble glycerin, making them fully biodegradable in minutes.
 This purple mask is created without the plastic mesh base structure of other hydrogel masks, so is fully dissolvable in water and can even be dropped into your bath afterwards as a body treatment.
 The mask and cardboard box are both recyclable, the foil packet isn’t currently but the brand is looking into alternatives that are recyclable while also keeping the mask moist.